• Nav Social Menu

 Gingerbread House Hot Cocoa Bombs

-Filed Under: Beverages, CELEBRATE, COOK
+Filed Under: Beverages, CELEBRATE, Christmas, COOK

 Have you seen the latest trend?
 Hot cocoa bombs!
 They are such a fun idea to brighten up a simple cup of hot chocolate.
-These Gingerbread House Hot Cocoa Bombs are made with white chocolate and dusted with cocoa powder.
-You have got to try them!

 Gingerbread House Hot Cocoa Bombs